-- IRS will research the industry or issue that it intends to examine through the compliance project. - Form 990; - Internal discussions with various IRS divisions; and - Statistical information developed by economists. - The IRS based on the information reviewed, the IRS will identify the organizations to obtain information from: - Identification of the parameters of an industry; - Determine appropriate sample size for project; and - Identify specific organizations to examine based on: size, location, information reported on the Form 990, or the organization's name.
+- The IRS will research the industry or issue that it intends to examine through the Compliance Project. - Form 990; - Media; - Internal discussions with various IRS divisions; and - Statistical information developed by economists. - Based on the information reviewed, the IRS will develop a questionnaire and identify the organizations to obtain information from: - Identification of the parameters of an industry; - Determine appropriate sample size for project; and - Identify specific organizations to examine based on: size, location, information reported on the Form 990, or the organization's name.